jpgsantos/Subcellular_workflow/Docs/Functions_Import.rst

 		:linenos:
 		:language: matlab

 Creates the necessary folders inside the model folder.
-Calls subfunctions that convert the SBtab from an Excel into MATLAB files useful for the workflow, TSVs and a SBML.
+Calls subfunctions that convert the SBtab from an Excel into MATLAB\ |Reg| files useful for the workflow, TSVs and a SBML.

 .. _f_excel_sbtab_importer: